-You're probably wondering why I have called these British Pancakes given we (Brits) call them pancakes.
+You're probably wondering why I have called these English Pancakes given we (Le English) call them pancakes.
 I haven't come over all patriotic when it comes to the cousin of the crêpe.
 It's purely for anyone who may look at these and think "That's not we call a pancake!" as they are used to their own variation.
 It was that or I called them "now I remember why we only make these once a year" pancakes.
 I am a little negative towards these pancakes because they never really hit the spot.
 I've also never got used to the 'tradition' of dousing them with lemon juice and sugar.
 IF I am going to make pancakes I'm going to sizzle over spoonfuls of golden syrup.
 It's the only way.
 There.
 I said it.

 Hands-on Time 7 minutes